Nuevo Vallarta and the Riviera Nayarit

 When to go: The best time to visit Nuevo Vallarta is in the winter months.
 December is peak season.

-What to do: for the water babies, you’ll find every possible activity from diving, snorkeling, paddle boarding and more.
+- for the water babies, you’ll find every possible activity from diving, snorkeling, try a surfing lesson, horseback ride on the beach and more.

-6 of the Best Nuevo Vallarta Things to Do
+6 of the Best Things to Do in Puerto Vallarta

 Tequila vs Mezcal vs Sotol – Do you know the difference?